adcondev/my-learning-notes/RED2000/NOTES.md

 - I did even more breaking changes in the `pos-printer` repository.
 I big one will be that i am renaming the repo to `pos-tergeist`, as it will be the main package for POS services solutions.
 Also, i have moved and renamed many packages and files to better represent the new architecture.
 Finally, it would be easier to just cherry pick the packages into `pos-tergeist` but i want to mantain the history as it is.
 - I pushed the changes to the remote feature branch.
 Changes still need to be reviewed and tested.
 I will create a PR when everything is ready.

+## 🗓️ **WEEK 17: TBD**

+**Period:** November 3 - November 7, 2025

+- I started the week working in a new image printng engine for the ESCPOS package.
+It will be based on the bit image commands already implemented, but with a better architecture, simplier and more features.

 ---

 ## 🎯 **Current Focus Areas**